rajsachdev/Marlin_ENDER3v2_SKR_1.3/README.md

 Based on Jyers Extensible UI, trying to compile for my SKR 1.3 with Original 3v2 screen.
+32 Microsteps for X,Y and Z. seems to be working. will update display connections soon.